NunoPatrocinio432/learning-C/The_C_Programming_Language/Chapter_1-A_Tutorial_Introduction/notes.md

   -  Symbolic constant names are conventionally written in upper case so they can ber readily distinguished from lower case variable names.
 Notice that there is no semicolon at the end of a #define line.

+  ## 1.5 Character Input and Output
+  - he standard library provides several functions for reading or writing one character at a time, of which getchar and putchar are the simplest.
+Each time it is called, getchar reads the next input character from a text stream and returns that as its value.

+  - The function putchar prints a character each time it is called.